civil-ua/civil-ua.github.io/pages/team.md

 {% include team_member member_name="Runjin" full_name="Runjin Yu（于润锦）" bio='Runjin Yu is an undergraduate student majoring in Electrical and Computer Engineering at Shanghai Jiao Tong University.
 He is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}

+<h2 data-magellan-destination="Former_Students">Former Students</h2>
+<a name="Students_Interns"></a>

+{% include team_member member_name="Runjin" full_name="Runjin Yu（于润锦）" bio='Runjin Yu is an undergraduate student majoring in Electrical and Computer Engineering at Shanghai Jiao Tong University.
+He is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}

+{% include team_member member_name="Runjin" full_name="Runjin Yu（于润锦）" bio='Runjin Yu is an undergraduate student majoring in Electrical and Computer Engineering at Shanghai Jiao Tong University.
+He is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}

-{% include team_member member_name="Yaozhi" full_name="Yaozhi Zhang（张耀之）" bio='Yaozhi Zhang is an undergraduate student majoring in Computer Science at Shanghai Jiao Tong University.
-He is also an incoming Ph.D. student at the IICV lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}
+{% include team_member member_name="Runjin" full_name="Runjin Yu（于润锦）" bio='Runjin Yu is an undergraduate student majoring in Electrical and Computer Engineering at Shanghai Jiao Tong University.
+He is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern (2023-)' %}

 <!--